almende/eve/concepts/protocol_old.md

         ]
     }

-## AgentFactory API {#AgentFactory_API}
+## AgentHost API {#AgentHost_API}

-Eve applications can use an AgentFactory to manage (create, delete, invoke) Eve agents.
-An AgentFactory can be exposed as a REST service.
+Eve applications can use an AgentHost to manage (create, delete, invoke) Eve agents.
+An AgentHost can be exposed as a REST service.
-An AgentFactory's REST interface has the following API:
+An AgentHost's REST interface has the following API:

 - `GET /agents/`